EndangeredMassa/endangeredmassa.github.com/_posts/2019-01-01-blog-interview-process.md

 ## Phase 3: Follow Ups

-*Goal: Fill in the assessment gaps.*
+*Phase Goal: Fill in the assessment gaps.*

 No matter how much effort you reasonably put into the process, there will be times that Phase 2 does not produce enough information to make a decision.
 This can come from poor execution of an interview module, poor choice of interview module, candidate nerves getting in the way, or other mishaps.
 Instead of declining what may be an excellent candidate, Phase 3 is here to course correct.